Mission Acres, California: 1920s

-In May 1925, the chamber of commerce of Mission Acres called a mass meeting to change the town name.
-Later in 1925, it was announced that the Sepulveda Road was to be extended into the San Fernando Valley through the Sepulveda Pass, creating a direct route from the harbor district and the coastal areas of the Los Angeles Basin to the Valley.
+In April 1925, city engineer Harvey Arthur Van Norman announced that in the summer of 1925 there would be major road improvements in the San Fernando Valley, including the paving of Saugus Avenue (now called Sepulveda Boulevard) from Ventura Boulevard up to Parthenia Street.
+This improvement was projected to turn Saugus Avenue, already an important valley highway, into an important artery for Mission Acres and the city of San Fernando to the north.
+Improvement on Saugus Avenue was also projected to extend up to Brand Boulevard, but before work could commence, a 100-foot dedication had to be made by property owners along the road, which then had dedications ranging from 25 to 40 feet.
+Later in 1925, it was announced that the Sepulveda Road was to be extended into the San Fernando Valley through the Sepulveda Pass, creating a direct route from the Harbor district and the coastal areas of the Los Angeles Basin to the Valley.
 This development also became a topic of discussion by the community chamber of commerce.
 The road known until then as Saugus Avenue would become Sepulveda Boulevard.
+By the end of January, 1926, the portion of the highway from Gamut Place (Near Rayen Street) down nearly to the Los Angeles River had been completed.